Christmas in Iceland: The Yule Lads

 If your mother was a fearsome ogress, your father a lazy ogre, and you lived in a cold and grimy cave up in the mountains, do you think you’d be very nice?
 Well, the Icelandic Yule Lads aren’t particularly.
 There are 13 of these troublesome brothers, each one arriving in one of the 13 nights before Christmas to wreak havoc in Icelandic homes.

-GRÝLA An awful ogress that eats naughty children.
+GRÝLA The mother of the Yule Lads, and an awful ogress who eats naughty children.
 Why she hasn’t eaten her own unruly sons a long time ago is a riddle.

 LEPPALÚÐI (Lappeylooder) Grýla’s good-for-nothing husband neither eats anyone nor gets into any kind of mischief.
 Obviously the black sheep of the family.